Continued fractions, the Chen-Stein method and extreme value theory: introduction

 \subsection{Acknowledgements}

 This work was initiated during a visit by M.K. and P.R. at the \emph{Tata Institute of Fundamental Research, Mumbai} and a significant portion of the work was carried out when the authors were at the \emph{International Centre for Theoretical Sciences, Bangalore} for the program \emph{Probabilistic Methods in Negative Curvature} (ICTS/pmnc2019/03).
 We thank both institutes for their hospitality and the lovely working conditions.
+We would also like to acknowledge an anonymous reviewer and an executive editor for their careful reading of the paper.
+Their detailed comments have significantly improved our work (especially, Remarks~\ref{rmk:iid} and \ref{rmk:rs}).